Programs

 made three corner hats after reading Liar, Liar, Pants on Fire.

-Colonel Johnston Elementary School, Fort Huachuca, Arizona, 2006
+Colonel Johnston Elementary School, Fort Huachuca, Arizona

 June Myers at Framington River School in Otis MA pasted the flaps from